tymnec/tymnec/README.md

 <h1 align="center">Hi 👋, Hi there!</h1>

-I'm Nikhil, a passionate Next.js developer.
+I'm Nikhil, a passionate Software developer.

 🚀 I love building web applications with a focus on performance and user experience.